JSBmanD/docs/pages/activity-reports-analytics/ads-pre-install-analytics.md

 - Set the Data in the Pre-loaded APK
 - Read the Pre-loaded Data from the Android System properties

+[block:callout]
+{
+  "type": "warning",
-!!! warning "Only for the First App Open"
+  "title": "Only for the First App Open",
-	Make sure you use the setter ONLY for the first app open event, and not subsequent events/requests.
-If you include the hard-coded attribution parameters for all measure sessions or other requests, then all requests are attributed accordingly (to the same hard-coded partner, such as AT&T).
+  "body": "Make sure you use the setter ONLY for the first app open event, and not subsequent events/requests.
+If you include the hard-coded attribution parameters for all measure sessions or other requests, then all requests are attributed accordingly (to the same hard-coded partner, such as AT&T)."
+}
+[/block]

 ### Set Data in the Pre-Loaded APK

+[block:callout]
+{
+  "type": "info",
-!!! info "Pre-loaded Data in the APK"
+  "title": "Pre-loaded Data in the APK",
-	If you set the preloaded data in the APK, it will override the system props data.
+  "body": "If you set the preloaded data in the APK, it will override the system props data."
+}
+[/block]

 After loading the Branch SDK in the Application class as per the docs [here](https://docs.branch.io/apps/android/#load-branch), call the below setters to set the data in the APK.
 This is how the final implementation should look like: